Layered Images

 # will work, and show "augustina happy eyes_blue dress" in sepia effect

-class LayeredImageProxy(name, transform=None) link
+class LayeredImageProxy(name, transform=None)

 This is an image-like object that proxies attributes passed to it to another layered image.